 Early Intervention of Hyperbaric Oxygen Therapy is important in reducing long-term effects of neuronal stress or damage sustained during mild traumatic brain injury, otherwise known as concussion.

-After a concussion we are getting less oxygen to our brain because we cannot deliver as much blood flow to our brain as usual.
-Concussive Injury also leads to a period of decreased cerebral blood flow, rendering the brain ill-equipped to meet the energy demands required for restoring homeostasis.
-This so-called "energy crisis" creates a potential window of vulnerability within which the brain is susceptible to compounded injury effects if further neuronal stress or damage is sustained (Lazzarino et al, 2012.
-Asken et al. 2016b).
+After a concussion we are providing decreased oxygen to our brain because we cannot deliver as much blood flow to it as usual.
+Concussive Injury leads to a period of decreased cerebral blood flow, rendering the brain ill-equipped to meet the energy demands required for restoring homeostasis.
+This so-called "energy crisis" creates a potential window of vulnerability within which the brain is susceptible to compounded injury effects if further neuronal stress or damage is sustained (2,3).
 This is really important to understand as it can have a great effect on our recovery unless we can combat it.
 In order to heal we need oxygen to make energy, or ATP that is essential for healing damaged regions of our brain, especially within our white matter tracts, or axons, causing "diffuse axonal injury" as a result of our brains becoming concussed.

-A concussion is a transient alteration of brain function induced by traumatic forces transmited to the brain that lead to complex, pathophysiological changes with or without the loss of consciousness (Harmon et al, 2013; McCrory et al. 2013; Brain Injury Association of Amercia 2015).
+A concussion is a transient alteration of brain function induced by traumatic forces transmited to the brain that lead to complex, pathophysiological changes with or without the loss of consciousness (1,4,5)

 We utlilize mild hyperbaric oxygen therapy for neurocognitive conditions such as concussion to increase fuel to the brain, providing a decrease in inflammation and creating healing through increased oxygen bioavailability.
 This gives us to the fuel to create neuroplasticity, or healing within our brain.
 Trauma changes our brain, but we can change it back through the proper treatments as seen with hyperbaric oxygen therapy.
 Whether chronic or acute, it should be considered as an extremely important part of concussion rehabilitation.